Hypfer/Valetudo/docs/_pages/general/buying-supported-robots.md

 - Dreame Z10
 - Dreame L10

+If you need proper mopping, consider these:

+- Dreame W10 (not the Pro!)

 If you're on a budget, you could also consider buying one of these:

 - Dreame D9 (not max!)